Getroud met rugby

-Getroud met rugby is a South African television series which premiered on kykNET on 7 April 2009.
-It was marketed as an Afrikaans-language version of the British television show Footballers' Wives; the title literally translates to English as Married To Rugby.
-The series is one of the most watched drama-series on KykNET.
-The series aired its last episode on the 30 of September 2022 after 7 successful seasons.
+Getroud met rugby is a South African television series that premiered on kykNET on 7 April 2009.
+It was marketed as an Afrikaans-language adaptation of the British television show Footballers' Wives; the title literally translates into English as Married To Rugby.
+The series is one of the most-watched drama series on KykNET.
+It aired its final episode on 30 September 2022 after seven seasons.

 Summary

-Getroud met rugby is a drama revolving around four stars of a Johannesburg rugby team and their wives as they become involved in various interconnected scandals.
+Getroud met rugby is a drama revolving around four players from a Johannesburg rugby team and their wives as they become involved in various interconnected scandals.

 Production

 Getroud met Rugby was developed by Deon Opperman with his ex-wife, actress Hanli Rolfes-Opperman, who is also part of the main cast.
 Most of the actors on the show are well-respected Afrikaans actors.
 Cast members Ivan Botha and Altus Theart appeared in the film Bakgat in 2008 in which rugby was also the integral plot point.

 The series was shot on location in Johannesburg and Krugersdorp on a schedule divided into two segments, the first from 29 September – 20 December 2008, and the second from March to May 2009.
 The crew utilized Sony EX3 High Definition cameras.
 Post-production was handled by The Film Factory, a post-production house in Johannesburg.